sandra-calvo/machine-learning-DSX/README.md

 We will build a logistic regression model that assesses the likelihood that a customer of an outdoor equipment company will buy a tent.
 Give the model a name and a description, select Model builder and Manual.

-Automatic method: you rely on automatic data preparation (ADP) completely.
+- Automatic method: you rely on automatic data preparation (ADP) completely.

-Manual method: in addition to some functions that are handled by the ADP transformer, you can add and configure your own estimators, which are the algorithms used in the analysis.
+- Manual method: in addition to some functions that are handled by the ADP transformer, you can add and configure your own estimators, which are the algorithms used in the analysis.

 ![](/screenshots/Picture18.png?raw=true)

 Click on Create.

 Let's add some data!
-Download the GoSales_Tx_LogisticRegression.csv file from this repository and click on Add datasets.
+Download the GoSales_Tx_LogisticRegression.csv file from this repository and click on Add data assets.

 ![](/screenshots/Picture19.png?raw=true)